seeleteam/seele-md/Dev/RPC.md

 JSON-RPC is a stateless, lightweight Remote Procedure Call (RPC) protocol.
 It defines several data structures and the relevant rules to handle them.
 JSON-RPC is transmission-agnostic, because it can be used in situations like process, socket, HTTP, or different message transmission environments.
 It uses JSON(RFC 4627) as the data format.

 ## Curl Examples Explained
 The curl options below might return a response where the node complains about the content type, this is because the --data option sets the content type to application/x-www-form-urlencoded .
-If your node does complain, manually set the header by placing -H "Content-Type: application/json" at the start of the call.

 ## JSON-RPC Support